mailsac/mailsac-examples/help/throttling.rst

 that have been configured to deliver mail to Mailsac, but are :ref:`not verified <doc_custom_domains>`.

-To increase the throttling threshold a :ref:`Private Address <doc_private_addresses>` or :ref:`Verified Custom Domain <doc_custom_domains>` should be be used.
+To increase the throttling threshold an :ref:`Enhanced Address <doc_private_addresses>` or :ref:`Verified Custom Domain <doc_custom_domains>` should be be used.

-Throttling on Private Addresses or Custom Domains
+Throttling on Enhanced Addresses or Custom Domains
 -------------------------------------------------

-Most customers sending to :ref:`Private Addresses <doc_private_addresses>` or a :ref:`Verified Custom Domain <doc_custom_domains>` will never experience throttling.
+Most customers sending to :ref:`Enhanced Addresses <doc_private_addresses>` or a :ref:`Verified Custom Domain <doc_custom_domains>` will never experience throttling.